Mayo Fuster Morell: Career

 During her PhD, in 2008, she was visiting researcher at the School of Information, University of California Berkeley (sponsored by Howard Rheingold and Coye Cheshire) and provided teaching assistance at the Communication Department – Stanford University.
 In 2010, she was postdoctoral researcher at the Institute of Government and Public Policies (Autonomous University of Barcelona) and visiting scholar at the Internet Interdisciplinary Institute (Open University of Catalonia).

 In 2011, she became a fellow of the Berkman Center for Internet and Society (Harvard University), and during two years she researched there in the dimension, evolution, and governance of Commons-based peer production under the supervision of Yochai Benkler.
 In 2012, she was visiting scholar at the MIT Center for Civic Media.

 In 2013 she earned the Juan de la Cierva Spanish postdoctoral scholarship, coming back to the Institute of Government and Public Policies where she founded the IGOPnet research group.
 In 2014 she won the prestigious 5-year scholarship Ramón y Cajal.
-Since 2016, she is director of the research group on digital commons Dimmons in the IN3 at Open University of Catalonia.
-In 2017 (and since 2013) she is Faculty Associate at the Berkman Klein Center.
+From 2016 to 2024 she has director of the research group on digital commons Dimmons in the IN3 at Open University of Catalonia.
+In 2024 (and since 2013) she is Faculty Associate at the Berkman Klein Center.